modir/laminas-book/docs/routing.md

 create the @`Barcode`[Laminas\Barcode\Barcode] object with the factory method.
 Finally, in line 23 we render the image file by dumping it to PHP output stream.

+!!! note
-> @`Laminas\Barcode` is an auxiliary component used for generation of various
-> barcode images.
-For additional information about this component, please
-> refer to the corresponding section of Laminas Framework reference manual.
+    @`Laminas\Barcode` is an auxiliary component used for generation of various barcode images.
+For additional information about this component, please refer to the corresponding section of Laminas Framework reference manual.

 In line 26 we return the @`Response`[Laminas\Http\PhpEnvironment\Response] object to suppress the default view rendering.